 Flowers are always nice, but plants have to earn their keep in the garden even when they are out of flower.
 Although it is always good to have plenty of calming green leaves in the garden, lots of plants are valuable for their foliage color, and an always-popular color is purple to red.
 The Crimson Pygmy Japanese Barberry is a great plant to bring strong and vibrant deep red foliage into your garden with a low-maintenance, tough and trouble-free plant.
 A plant that is the perfect size for any garden too, growing to no more than 3 feet in height and 3 to 4 feet wide.
-A plant that once established is drought-resistant and thrives in almost any kind of soil.
+Once established, the Crimson Pygmy Barberry is drought-resistant and thrives in almost any kind of soil.

 You can plant the Crimson Pygmy Japanese Barberry in a sunny location, or in partial shade.
 In deeper shade the foliage will not be as strongly colored, although the plant will still grow well.
 It is hardy to minus 30 degrees and it will grow in any kind of soil, from sandy soils to heavy clay, although it does not do so well in wet soils.
 Established plants are drought resistant and there are no significant pests or diseases, so this is a great low-maintenance plant if you want an attractive garden but don’t have time to do a lot of chores in it.
 You don’t even need to clip this plant, as it will naturally grow densely, but it can be clipped in any season to form a hedge, or if you want to keep it shaped into a neater ball.

-The spiny nature of the Crimson Pygmy Japanese Barberry might make it sound unattractive, but actually it is useful, as it makes the plant deer proof, as well as making a screen of these plants a great way to prevent other animals, like cats, from entering your property.
-It also makes intruders less likely to try to enter your house if there are spiny bushes below the windows.
+The spiny nature of the Crimson Pygmy Japanese Barberry might make it sound unattractive, but actually it is useful, as the spines make this plant deer proof.
+You can also plant a screen of these shrubs as a great way to prevent other animals, like cats, from entering your property.
+Additionally, it makes intruders less likely to try to enter your house if there are spiny bushes below the windows.